YongoDavid/Demo-2024/README.md

 4:13 am 29th jan 2024 and i am still up trying to make this e-commerce app work , this iss now my night have been for three night now because i have a deadline and itss just one issue to another with these codes

+i asked for help from someone concerning the issuses i was facing with my sever and account controllers and she helped me to solve it ,sometimes all you need is to ask for help from someone working oon something similar